PyLink/PyLink/docs/advanced-services-config.md

     ident: OTHERIDENT
 ```

-#### JoinModes
+#### joinmodes

-When joining a channel, ServiceBot Instances will just join and sit there.
-However, you can set a mode that the bot will ask for when it joins any channel.
+By default, service bots join channels without giving themselves any modes.
+You can configure what modes a service bot joins channels with using this directive:

 ```yaml
 SERVICE:
     joinmodes: 'o'
 ```

-This would request the mode 'o' (usually op on most IRCds) when joining the channel.
+This would request the mode 'o' (op on most IRCds) when joining the channel.

 Technically any mode can be put here, but if an IRCd in question doesn't support
-the mode then it just ignores it.
+the mode then it will be ignored.

 You can also use combinations of modes, such as 'ao' (usually admin/protect + op)